Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 ### Findings:

-+ There is no meaningful relationship between price and rating that could help us adjust the price without impacting the app's ratings.
++ There is no meaningful relationship between `Price` and `Ratings` that could help us adjust the price without impacting the app's ratings.

-+ The correlation between price and rating is -0.0499, which is quite low.
++ The correlation between `Price` and `Ratings` is -0.0499, which is quite low.

 ```python